ismaalves/projetobd/README.md

     SELECT SE."idSessao", FI."idFilme",
     FI.nome AS Nome,
     SA.numero AS Numero_Da_Sala,
-    SE.experiencia AS Experiencia, SE.formato AS Formato, SE.idioma AS Idioma, SE.dia AS Dia, SE.disponibilidade AS Disponibilidade, SE.valor AS PreÃ§o,
+    SE.experiencia AS Experiencia, SE.formato AS Formato, SE.idioma AS Idioma, SE.dia AS Dia, SE.disponibilidade AS Disponibilidade, SE.valor AS Preco,
     H.horario AS Horario
     FROM "Sessao" SE
     JOIN "Hora" H